POST-ARREST & CONVICTION RELIEF

 Existance of new evidence

-When individuals are placed on formal probation (in a state court matter), they are supervised by the county probation department where the crime occurred.
-In order to travel or move out of that county, they will require permission from the probation officer and sometimes the court to do so.
-If the individual is permanently moving to another county or state, then an interstate request has to be made and the probation departments in both counties must agree to the transfer.
+When individuals are placed on formal probation (in a state matter) or on supervised release (in a federal matter), they are supervised by a probation officer in the jurisdiction (county or district) where the crime occurred.
+In order to travel or move out of that jurisdiction, they will require permission from the probation officer and sometimes the court to do so.
+If the individual is permanently moving to another jurisdiction or state, then a formal request has to be made and the probation departments and courts in both jurisdictions must agree to the transfer.

-The transfer of probation or supervised release is often challenging as the originating probation department does not want to lose custody of the individual and the transferee probation department does not want to be responsible for a new probationer especially when the crime occurred elsewhere.
+The transfer of probation or supervised release is often challenging as the originating probation department does not want to lose custody of the individual and the transferee probation department does not want to be responsible for a new probationer.

 As such, it is important for the attorney representing the individual who desires a transfer to prepare and argue a thorough motion that provides compelling reasons why the court should grant the motion to transfer.